Robert M. Bowman Jr. and J. Ed Komoszewski, The Incarnate Christ and His Critics: A Biblical Defense

 Books in Apocalyptic – Revelation 5

-Revelation 5 uses the metaphor heavenly books.
-This is common in both the biblical and apocalyptic materials and is a stock image drawn from a court room scene.
-In Dan 7:10, for example, thrones are set in place and the Ancient of Days takes his place at the head of the court.
+Revelation 5 uses the metaphor of heavenly books.
+This is common in biblical and apocalyptic materials and is a stock image drawn from a courtroom scene.
+In Dan 7:10, for example, thrones are set in place, and the Ancient of Days takes his place at the head of the court.
 Once the court was seated, “the books were opened.”
-Based on the content of these books, the blasphemous “little horn” is thrown into blazing fire.
+Based on the content of these books, the blasphemous “little horn” is thrown into the blazing fire.
 So what is the content of an “apocalyptic book”?

-Revelation 5Sometimes these books record the names of the redeemed; or conversely, the names of the wicked are “blotted out” of the books.
+Revelation 5Sometimes, these books record the names of the redeemed, or conversely, the names of the wicked are “blotted out” of the books.
 This is probably based on Exodus 32:32–33.
-In this non-apocalyptic text, the Lord says “Whoever has sinned against me, I will blot out of my book.”
+In this non-apocalyptic text, the Lord says, “Whoever has sinned against me, I will blot out of my book.”
 The Psalmist asks God to blot out the names of his oppressors from “the book of the living” (Ps 69:28).
-Originally this meant a name carved in stone that would be obliterated if the named-person offended the king.
-Perhaps this was based on a citizenship roll or something of the sort, but the idea a text exists containing the names of those who are part of the kingdom.
-Isaiah 4:3 some people have been destined to survive in Jerusalem, “everyone who has been recorded for life in Jerusalem.”
+Originally, this meant a name carved in stone that would be obliterated if the named person offended the king.
+Perhaps this was based on a citizenship roll or something of the sort, but the idea is that a text contains the names of those who are part of the kingdom.
+Isaiah 4:3 says some people have been destined to survive in Jerusalem, “everyone who has been recorded for life in Jerusalem.”
 In 2 Baruch 24:1, the opened books contain both the righteous deeds of the righteous and the wicked deeds of the wicked.
-These books are opened after a period of oppression, “When horror seizes the inhabitants of earth, and they fall into many tribulations and further, they fall into great torments” (2 Baruch 25:3) after which the messiah comes.
+These books are opened after a period of oppression, “When horror seizes the inhabitants of the earth, and they fall into many tribulations, and further, they fall into great torments” (2 Baruch 25:3), after which the messiah comes.

-In other apocalyptic contexts books contain hidden secrets sealed up to be revealed at the appropriate time.
-In Daniel 12:9-10 there are secrets sealed up in a book “until the end of time.”
-In Rev 10:4 John was prepared to write down what the seven thunders said, but he is told to “seal it up” and not writer it down.
-The seven thunders are therefore some hidden secret not to be revealed at that time.
+In other apocalyptic contexts, books contain hidden secrets that are sealed up to be revealed at the appropriate time.
+In Daniel 12:9-10, secrets are sealed up in a book “until the end of time.”
+In Rev 10:4, John is prepared to write down what the seven thunders say, but he is told to “seal it up” and not write it down.
+The seven thunders are, therefore, some hidden secret not to be revealed at that time.
 There are examples of this phenomenon in other apocalyptic books as well.
 In 1 Enoch, the seer has a great deal more revealed to him that he is permitted to write at that time,.

 1 Enoch 81:1-2 Then he said unto me, “Enoch, look at the tablet(s) of heaven; read what is written upon them and understand (each element on them) one by one.
 So I looked at the tablet(s) of heaven, read all the writing (on them), and came to understand everything.
 I read that book and all the deeds of humanity and all the children of the flesh upon the earth for all the generations of the world.